 Every touchpoint, both digital and physical, is an opportunity to better understand and ultimately better serve your customers.
 All forms of engagement, whether in-store, in a meeting, on your website or via email, SMS, text or voice chat, yield terrific insights that will enable your business to connect and interact with your audience in a more pointed and purposeful way moving forward.

-Investing in understanding your customers’ behavior and engagement patterns can also illuminate opportunities for your brand to develop and deploy tools that enable customers to solve their issues independently (without, for example, having to waste time waiting in a customer service queue, or for an email response from your customer support team).
-This is critical, as a single negative experience can irrevocably damage the customer’s impression of your brand.
-By arming your audience with practical, functional and relevant tools, your business can demonstrate foresight of common pain points and a proactive desire to address them.
+Leveraging social listening techniques is also key, as they provide invaluable insight into your customers’ behavior, engagement patterns and interests.
+Social listening can also illuminate opportunities for your brand to help customers solve potential issues independently (without, for example, having to wait in a customer service queue or for a call or an email response from your support team).
+By arming your audience with practical, functional and relevant resources and self-help tools, your business can demonstrate foresight about common pain points and a proactive desire to address them.

-- Gather insights (via chat, email, SMS, mobile, Net Promoter Score, social listening, etc.)
+- Gather insights (via chat, email, SMS, Net Promoter Score, social listening, etc.)